 Scales & Skin

 From the appearance, red dragon fruits tend to have more scale count around the fruit bodies.
 They are a bit darker & more curvy in some cases.
 The skin, when very ripe, has a deeper/blackish red color.
+Some of the scales also have red/purple colors.
 The El Grullo, named after the town that produces it, has a very unique look–just like the scales of a dragon.

 If you see dragon fruits with yellow skin, you'll know even without cutting that the inside is white.
 Most yellow-skinned ones like Thai Yellow, Ecuador Palora or Israel Yellow have white flesh.